-That’s why it’s so important that millions of students and workers organized climate strikes globally and labor struggles are breaking out across the U.S.
+That’s why it’s so important that millions of students and workers are organizing climate strikes globally and labor struggles are breaking out across the U.S.

-Trump brags that “America will never be a socialist country,” yet a majority of Americans support Medicare for All, a federal $15 minimum wage, increased taxes on big business and tuition-free college.
-Despite widespread support for these bold progressive demands, these ideas are called “unattainable” by most elected officials.
+Trump brags that “America will never be a socialist country."
+Yet a majority of Americans support Medicare for All, a federal $15 minimum wage, increased taxes on big business, and tuition-free college, and enthusiasm for socialist ideas is growing.
+Despite widespread support for bold progressive demands, these ideas are called “unattainable” by most elected officials.
 Why are popular policies not implemented?
-Because our system is dominated by a billionaire class who buys politicians from both parties.
+Because our system is dominated by a billionaire class which buys politicians from both parties.

-Kshama Sawant stands in sharp contrast to the “revolving door” of lobbyists and corporate-funded politicians who dominate our politics.
-Kshama only takes the average wage of a worker in her district, donating the rest of her salary to social justice causes, organizations and movements.
+Kshama Sawant stands in sharp contrast to the corporate-funded politicians and “revolving door” of lobbyists locally and around the U.S. Kshama only takes the average wage of a worker in her district, donating the rest of her salary to social justice causes, organizations and movements.
 She has spent her six years in office fighting unapologetically for working people and building movements to win historic victories.
-Her socialist city council office has set an example of the kind of elected officials we need if we are to address the crises facing our city and society.
+Her socialist city council office has set an example of the kind of elected representatives we need if we are to address the crises facing our city and society.

 How Can We Change Society?